auth0/auth0-oidc-client-net/docs-source/documentation/getting-started/authentication.md

 ```

 > [!Note]
-> The exact claims returned will depend on the [Scopes](https://auth0.com/docs/scopes) that were requested.
+> The exact claims returned will depend on the scopes that were requested.
+For more information see @scopes.

 You can obtain a list of all the claims contained in the `id_token` by iterating through the `Claims` collection: